 Poland’s current account deficit widened to EUR 1,468 million in June of 2022 from EUR 464 million in the corresponding period of the previous year, but well below market estimates of a EUR 2,350 deficit.
 The goods account swung to a deficit of EUR 849 million from a EUR 321 million surplus, and the secondary income gap widened sharply to EUR 1,039 million from EUR 351 million.
 On the other hand, the services surplus rose to EUR 2,880 million from EUR 2,512 million and the primary income gap narrowed to EUR 2,460 million from EUR 2,946 million. source: National Bank of Poland

 Current Account in Poland averaged -778.08 EUR Million from 2000 until 2022, reaching an all time high of 3694 EUR Million in June of 2020 and a record low of -4010 EUR Million in March of 2022.
 This page provides the latest reported value for - Poland Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Current Account in Poland is expected to be -37.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Poland to stand at 250.00 in 12 months time.
-In the long-term, the Poland Current Account is projected to trend around 220.00 EUR Million in 2020, according to our econometric models.
+Current Account in Poland is expected to be 760.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Current Account is projected to trend around 590.00 EUR Million in 2023 and 280.00 EUR Million in 2024, according to our econometric models.